 We believe that the current composition of our board has served us well and that our current directors possess relevant experience, skills and qualifications that contribute to a well-functioning board that effectively oversees our long-term strategy.
-As the need arises, we will selectively add new board members who have important skill sets, experience or diversity of viewpoint.
-Our board, which is composed of directors who have a strong understanding of our business, operational and strategic goals, as well as our industry and the risks we face, has been crucial to our ability to effectively execute on our long-term strategy.
+As the need arises, we selectively add new board members who have important skill sets, experience or diversity of viewpoint.
+For example, in 2020, our board elected Sandra D. Morgan to serve as a director.
+Ms. Morgan, who is an African American woman, brings to our board a strong legal and regulatory background as an attorney and former Chair of the Nevada Gaming Control Board.
+Our board is composed of directors who have a strong understanding of our business, operational and strategic goals, as well as our industry and the risks we face, and those skillsets have been crucial to our ability to effectively execute on our long-term strategy.

-Our corporate governance and nominating committee regularly examines ways that it could foster the diversity of our board across many dimensions to maintain its ability to operate at a high-functioning level and to reflect the board's commitment to inclusiveness.
+Our corporate governance and nominating committee regularly examines ways that it can foster the diversity of our board across many dimensions to maintain its ability to operate at a high-functioning level and to reflect the board's commitment to inclusiveness.
 In connection with this examination, the committee revised our Corporate Governance Guidelines to expressly include diversity of age, gender, nationality, race, ethnicity, and sexual orientation as a part of the criteria the committee may consider when selecting nominees for election to the board, all in the context of the needs of our board at any given point in time.
-Specifically, the corporate governance and nominating committee is focused on considering highly qualified women and individuals from minority groups who may be recommended by our directors, management, or our shareholders as candidates for nomination as directors.
+Specifically, the corporate governance and nominating committee is focused on considering highly qualified women and individuals from minority groups as candidates for nomination as directors.